What are we doing to reduce health inequalities?

 - Work with international registers to broaden the pool of potential donors

-- Support new treatment alternatives
+- Support access to new treatments

 Understanding barriers

+Our Policy and Public Affairs team works with the National Institute for Clinical Excellence (NICE), which is responsible for providing guidance on treatments and health technologies for the NHS.
 We provide evidence of patient experiences and views to NICE and attend Committee hearings to explain the impact potential treatments could have for patients.
-Ensuring the patient voice is heard in discussions, we help influence which drugs and treatments are both effective – and cost-effective – for the NHS to use.
+Ensuring the patient voice is heard in discussions, we help influence better access to drugs and treatments on the NHS.

 Treosulfan